-- Received regular pay; or - Received full IOD (Injured on Duty) pay; or - Received a service-connected disability pension, if restored to duty under certain circumstances: or - Served in the military while a member; or - Was a member of Tier 2, provided service benefits were not received or contributions were not withdrawn.
+- Received regular pay; or - Received full IOD (Injured on Duty) pay; or - Received a service-connected disability pension, if restored to duty under certain circumstances; or - Served in the military while a member; or - Was a member of Tier 2, 3 or 4, provided service pension benefits were not received or contributions were not withdrawn.

 You do not earn YOS credit for suspensions or unpaid leaves of absence.
-This is referred to as "lost service time" or "bad time."
+This is referred to as "lost service time" or "bad time".